Kill the DJ: Music video

 The accompanying music video for "Kill the DJ" was directed by Green Day's longtime collaborator Samuel Bayer, who previously directed the clip for the band's previous single, "Oh Love", and all the videos for their album American Idiot (2004).
 The band announced the release of the clip with a teaser video which was uploaded to their YouTube channel on August 29, 2012.
 The teaser video featured several scenes from the video and a brief sample of the ending of the track.
 The full video premiered on September 4, 2012.
 The video starts with a black-and-white clip of the band riding motorcycles through a desert and finding their way into a nightclub.
 The band members walk through the club while others dance.
 As they perform in the club, two young women fight and some bottles are broken.
-Near the end, both women have a "bloodbath"; they are depicted with blood on their faces and clothes while they continue to dance.
+Near the end, several dancers have a "bloodbath"; they are depicted with blood on their faces and clothes while they continue to dance.